philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

             selectedFruit$.innerHTML = selectedFruit
         }
 ```

 Here, we destructure todos and selectedFruit from the store.
 The render containers `fruitList` and `SelectedFruit` HTMLElement is stored, it will be used later to insert HTML code into them.

 Next, we looped through the todos variable and generate HTML string for each todo.
 In each HTML string, we added buttons with texts `RemoveFruit`, `SelectFruit` this buttons have events that calls funcions `removeFruit()` and `selectFruit()`. `removeFruit()` which is passed the current fruit index removes the fruit from the store by dispatching `REMOVE_FRUIT` action, `selectFruit` also passed in the current fruit, dispatches the `SELECT_FRUIT` action.
 We use `innerHTML` property to insert the final HTML string into the `fruitList` HTMLElement.
 After this, we also append the `selectedFruit` into the `selecteFruit` HTMLElement.

-Now done with the `render` fucntion, we register it into our store as a subscriber, by calling the `store.subscribe` function passing it as an arg:
+Now done with the `render` function, we register it into our store as a subscriber, by calling the `store.subscribe` function passing it as an arg:

 ```html
         store.subscribe(render)
 ```

 Next we define all events in our buttons:

 ```html
         function addFruit() {